IOsonoTAN/simple-facebook-graph-api/README.md

 # Simple-facebook-graph-api for PHP

-It is simple script for calling to Facebook Graph API for PHP.
+It's php simple script for calling to Facebook Graph API.

 ---